Waputik Mountains

 The Waputik Mountains are a mountain range of the Canadian Rockies, located on the Continental Divide between Banff and Yoho National Park.
 Covering an area of 1069 sqkm, the range is located west of the Howse, Blaeberry and Amiskwi Rivers and east of the Bow and Mistaya Rivers and south to Kicking Horse Pass.
-Named in 1884 by George M. Dawson, "waputik" is the Stoney Indian word for white goat.
+Named in 1884 by George M. Dawson, "waputik" is the Stoney language word for white goat.